 In the autumn of 1864, General Philip Sheridan prepared his army for the Shenandoah Valley Campaign.
-Harpers Ferry became a supply depot for food, equipment, ammunition and medical attention for the army in the field.
-A Commissary, Diet Kitchens, a Soldiers Rest, the U.S. Quartermaster, and Sanitary Commission were included in the vast sustenance needed for that army.
+Harpers Ferry became a supply depot for food, equipment, ammunition, and medical attention for the army in the field.
+Commissary, Diet Kitchens, a Soldiers Rest, the U.S. Quartermaster, and Sanitary Commission were included in the vast sustenance needed for that army.
 Special exhibits will feature how the town was utilized by both civilian and military operations from camp to grave.

 For additional information, please call the Information Center at 304-535-6029.